 It is significant that Jesus reiterated to his disciples what he stated to the Pharisees concerning people saying ‘See there,’ or ‘See here.’
-However, in speaking to his disciples Jesus was not referring to his being in their midst then, but rather, to his second coming —the parousia.
+However, in speaking to his disciples Jesus was not referring to his being in their midst then, but rather, to his second coming—specifically, to his parousia.
 That is evident by the fact that Jesus used a similar expression in the 24th chapter of Matthew.
-In warning his followers not to be deceived by those who announce that the Christ is in the inner chambers of in the wilderness Jesus said: “For just as the lightning comes out of the east and shines over to the west, so the presence of the Son of man will be.
+In warning his followers not to be deceived by those who announce that the Christ is in the inner chambers or in the wilderness Jesus said: “For just as the lightning comes out of the east and shines over to the west, so the presence of the Son of man will be.
 Wherever the carcass is, there the eagles will be gathered together.”

-Although on the one hand the Watchtower readily admits that all of the features of the sign of the presence of the Son of man are not in evidence, and hence cannot be observed, on the other hand Bethel insists that Jehovah’s Witnesses have discerned his lightning-like presence has begun already.
+Although on the one hand, the Watchtower readily admits that all of the features of the sign of the presence of the Son of man are not in evidence, and hence cannot be observed, on the other hand, Bethel insists that Jehovah’s Witnesses have discerned his lightning-like presence has begun already.
 Here is what the February 15, 2008 Watchtower said:

 Those without spiritual understanding today have felt that there has been no “striking observableness” with regard to the sign of Jesus’ presence.
 They reason that everything is continuing on as it did in the past.
 On the other hand, Christ’s faithful anointed brothers, the modern-day John class, have recognized this sign as if it were a flash of lightning and have understood its true meaning.

-Without question the Watchtower’s 1914 doctrine is a massive delusion.
+Without question, the Watchtower’s 1914 doctrine is a massive delusion.
 The future coming of Christ will be as striking as a thunderbolt in the black of night.

-However, like in the first century the Kingdom itself will not be on display in striking observableness.
+However, like in the first century, the Kingdom itself will not be on display in striking observableness.
 That is because Jesus will only come alongside Jehovah’s chosen ones.